Our use of cookies

 Local authorities have powers to direct admission in relation to looked-after children, but only to maintained schools.

 The Secretary of State has powers to direct an academy to admit a child.
-Local authorities can apply to the EFA to consider a request to direct, on behalf of the Secretary of State if they consider an academy to best meet the needs of a child and the academy refuses to admit.
+Local authorities can apply to the Secretary of State to consider a request to direct, if they consider an academy to best meet the needs of a child and the academy refuses to admit.

 Local authorities placing a child within Staffordshire will need to complete the out of area placements of looked after children form to notify Staffordshire of the placement.